FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 Tips

-This function always adds LIMIT 1 to the SQL query, so if your query selects more than one row from the database, only the first row will be returned.
+SearchOne() always appends LIMIT 1 to the SQL query, so even if your condition matches multiple rows, only the first result is returned.

 Searching for Primary Keys